Kabwe 1: Repatriation

 When Zambia became independent in 1964, the name of the mine and nearby mining town changed from Broken Hill to Kabwe, a contraction of Kabwe-Ka Mukuba meaning "place of smelting" in the Lenje language, in reference to pre-colonial iron metallurgy in the area.
 Following the United Nations' 1973 resolution "Restitution of works of art to countries victims of expropriation", on April 30, 1974, the Zambian National Monuments Commission (NMC) formally requested the British Museum provide information on how Kabwe 1 was acquired, stored, and anything pertinent to a discussion on its return to Zambia.
 The British Museum responded on June 6 that it was donated by the Rhodesia Broken Hill Development Company, "who had been in the habit of presenting to the Museum with interesting paleontological specimens for a number of years."
 The NMC replied with a formal request of the return of Kabwe 1 because its removal without a permit violated the Bushman-Relics Protection Act, 1911.
-After the British Museum denied the request, Zambia attempted to petition the UNESCO Intergovernmental Committee on the basis of the UNESCO 1970 Convention, which failed as the UK was not part of UNESCO at the time.
+After the British Museum denied the request, Zambia attempted to petition the UNESCO Intergovernmental Committee for Promoting the Return of Cultural Property to its Countries of Origin or its Restitution in Case of Illicit Appropriationon (ICPRCP) the basis of the UNESCO 1970 Convention, which failed as the UK was not part of UNESCO at the time.
 The UK denied subsequent requests on the grounds that Kabwe 1 is more secure in the museum's collection, and better accessible to the world in London than Zambia, as an artefact of world heritage.
 In 2002, the Bizot group (a meeting of the world's largest museums) made a similar opinion on the repatriation of artefacts acquired during colonial times.

-In May 2018, at a meeting of the UNESCO World Heritage Committee, British delegates agreed to negotiations with Zambia regarding eventual repatriation of Kabwe 1, accompanied by agreements regarding access to the skull and associated scans and digital data by researchers.
+In 2018, the case of the Broken Hill skull resurfaced on the agenda of the ICPRCP, with many states speaking in support of a repatriation to Zambia.
+The UK reaffirmed its position that the acquisition had been legal and that British Museum Act 1963 prevented a repatriation but that the British government would be open to further negotiations.
+The following session of the ICPRCP in 2022, however, revealed that little to no progress had been made towards repatriation.
+In 2024, Lazarous Kapambwe declared on behalf of Zambia that he could not report "any positive outcome" from the negotiations conducted with the UK between the sessions, and that Zambia had a right to seek the repatriation of the Broken Hill skull as an ancestor.